Skip to content

 Voicemail

 The “Voicemail” tab allows you to manage the Voicemail settings.
+Read more about the Voicemals and Voicemail Summary Report in the following Knowledge Base article.

 The following voicemail settings are available:

 • Source: Select the source of the voicemail greeting file.
 You can upload the file from your PC using the “Upload” option, or select the file using the “Media library” option.
+Read more about the Audio Message Library for Cloud PBX in the following Knowledge Base article.

 • Greeting Audio File: Select the audio for the voicemail greeting (if enabled).
 To play the uploaded audio file, click the “Play” button.
 To download the uploaded file, click the “Download” button.
-To remove the audio file, click the “Delete” button, and in the pop-up window click the “Yes, delete” button to confirm.
+To remove the audio file, click the “Delete” button, and in the pop-up window, click the “Yes, delete” button to confirm.

 Click the “Save” button to complete the settings.